How poor is the stimulus? Evaluating hierarchical generalization in neural networks trained on child-directed speech: Experiment 1: Relative Acceptability

 One of the incorrect categories---\textsc{Prepose Main, Delete None}, such as \ref{ex:6fc_p2d0}---only requires reference to hierarchical structure, so it could be said to capture the hierarchical nature of yes/no questions.
 Nonetheless, this category was also relatively rare: combining the two fully hierarchical possibilities (\textsc{Prepose Main, Delete Main} and \textsc{Prepose Main, Delete None}) accounts for only 26\% of LSTM preferences and 27\% of Transformer preferences, meaning that both models over 70\% of the time favored a sentence generated at least partially based on linear order.

 There are two likely reasons for why our models performed so poorly on yes-no questions when they performed well on many of the phenomena in the Zorro dataset (Section \ref{sec:zorro}).
 First, yes/no questions may simply be harder to learn than the other phenomena; indeed, yes/no questions are often singled out as being likely to pose difficulties for a general-purpose learner (Section \ref{sec:intro}).
+While this focus in prior literature might simply be a historical coincidence, it is also possible that it points to a true difference in ease of learning.
 Alternatively, it might be that the six-way evaluation we used for yes/no questions is stricter than the binary judgments used for the Zorro dataset.